openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-02.a-primer-on-public-key-cryptography.md

 or
 [Trusted Platform Modules (TPMs)](https://en.wikipedia.org/wiki/Trusted_Platform_Module).
 Mobile devices, such as laptops and smartphones, use hardware technology similar to TPMs.
-Apple has its Secure Enclave and Android has its Keymaster Hardware Abstraction Layer.
-The goal of all of these pieces of hardware is to keep sensitive secrets (e.g. private keys) safe.
+Apple has its Secure Enclave, and Android has its Keymaster Hardware Abstraction Layer.
+The goal of all of these pieces of hardware is to keep sensitive secrets (e.g., private keys) safe.
 The fact that an entire industry of embedded hardware has been developed to keep private keys safe should tip the reader off to how important they are.

-As stated above these two keys have some impressive capabilities.
+As stated above, these two keys have some impressive capabilities.
 It is not possible to derive one from the other.
 This allows the public key to be handed out freely without compromising the private key.
 Also, both keys can generate encrypted data that only the other key can decrypt.